edanalytics/edu_edfi_airflow/README.md

 ### AWS S3 Connection

-This connection outlines the S3 datalake bucket to which Ed-Fi data is staged before transferring to Snowflake.
+This connection outlines the S3 datalake bucket to which Ed-Fi data is staged before transferring to the database.

 <details>
 <summary>Arguments:</summary>